GuilhermeVendramini/golang-cms/README.md

 # How to use

 Change your mongodb credentials and database name in "config/db.go".
-Uncomment the line "demo.User()" inside of main.go, "demo.User()" will gerenate a demo user:
+Uncomment the line "demo.User()" inside of main.go.

+"demo.User()" will gerenate a demo user:

 > Name: admin
 > Email: admin@admin.com